aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 });
 ```

-When creating a S3 origin using `origins.S3BucketOrigin.withOriginAccessControl()`, an [Origin Access Control resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-originaccesscontrol-originaccesscontrolconfig.html) is automatically created with the origin type set to `s3` and signing behavior set to `always`.
+When creating a standard S3 origin using `origins.S3BucketOrigin.withOriginAccessControl()`, an [Origin Access Control resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-originaccesscontrol-originaccesscontrolconfig.html) is automatically created with the origin type set to `s3` and signing behavior set to `always`.

 You can grant read, write or delete access to the OAC using the `originAccessLevels` property: